Canon 1300D vs G1X Mark II

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More heavily discounted: Has been around for much longer (launched in February 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the G1X Mark II is the clear winner of the contest (11 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G1X Mark II emerges as the winner of the match-up (12 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1300D and the G1X Mark II in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.